A Dictionary of the Fuchsia™

 Tillettiana – Named in honor of Stephen S. Tillett (b.
 1930).
 See: Tillet; Fuchsia tillettiana in ➤ Section Hemsleyella.

 Tincta – Colored.
 See Fuchsia tincta in ➤ Section Fuchsia.

 Tinctorium – Indicates that the plant is used in dyeing, or has sap which can stain.
 See Thilcum tinctorium.

 Tiret, Horace (1915-2012) – A Certified Public Accountant by trade, Tiret was a prolific American fuchsia hybridizer in San Francisco, California.
 He produced many enduring fuchsia classics over his long career.
 Perhaps because of the successful accounting firm he established, Tiret was also one of the first hybridizers to protect his crosses from commercial exploitation with plant patents (see also).
 Starting in 1944, along with another breeder named Clement Schnabel (see also), he grew his seedlings at the La Rochette Nursery of Victor Reiter Sr. & Jr. (see also) because he had no gardening facilities of his own at the time.

 ‘Rubeo' would be his public debut and was well-received when it was sold commercially at La Rochette in 1947.
 His many noteworthy plants were developed according to his self-described "five-year plan."
 Tiret's magnum opus was certainly 'Swingtime' (1950), which has became one of the most popular fuchsias of all time.
 'Voodo,' released in 1953, is another plant that might also sit at the of any list.
 In 1954, Tiret was awarded the American Fuchsia Society's Medal of Achievement.
-In all, he released just under 130 plants from 1947 into the 70’s.
+In all, he released just under 130 plants from 1947 into the early 70’s.